gjanders/SplunkVersionControl/README.md

 - If running on a search head cluster, the modular input must run on a standalone Splunk instance (non-clustered)
 - If errors are seen when creating the modular inputs see the troubleshooting below, or raise a question on SplunkAnswers for assistance
 - If you are running the newer `splunkversioncontrol_restore_dynamic` dashboard the macros `splunk_vc_name`, `splunk_vc_url`, `splunk_vc_timeout` may need customisation to match your environment
+- Ensure the directory where the git repository will be cloned to is empty (i.e. the git clone can create it)
+- Ensure the git repository has at least 1 commit (i.e. it is initialized and a git checkout master will work if you clone the git repo)

 ## Macros
 The following macros exist and are relate to the `splunkversioncontrol_restore_dynamic` dashboard